wmaucla/v4/content/projects/LCPrep.md

 showInProjects: true
 ---

-Dread it, run from it, you won't be able to get away - it's my LC prep :(
+Dread it, run from it, it's my LC prep :(